 There are material things in life that we simply can’t live without.
-Some of us cannot live a day without their phones while others can’t bear a day without their favorite gears.
+Some cannot live a day without their phones while others can’t bear a day without their favorite gears.
 In my case, if I am going to list down the things that I simply can’t live without, the camera would always be on top of my chart.
 I may not have the most high tech gear but I’m just the kind of guy who loves to take photos everywhere I go.
 If something caught my attention, I always have my camera ready to capture those moments.
 That’s why when my camera started to malfunction, it was truly a nightmare.
 I was really depressed and when I found out that I have to spend more than my expected amount just to fix it, I was really down!

 Good thing, Internet has become a powerful tool for a “poor unfortunate soul” like me haha.
 I came across an article/blog (FilipinoNomad to be specific) detailing how his camera was saved and repaired without comprising much of his budget.
 The article prompted me to a certain place in Quiapo, the Hidalgo St. The busy street of Hidalgo is not really new to me.
 I’ve been here many times especially whenever I visit the San Sebastian Church (Check: San Sebastian Basilica).

 The Camera repair shops in Hidalgo are located on the market side (just few walks away from the Quiapo Church).
 I was actually expecting a single shop but to my surprise, I was introduced to an overwhelming amount of Camera repair shops.
 There’s one shop after another.
 Since I have read the Filipino Nomad blog, I only have one camera shop in mind, The Prime Camera Repair shop.